01 of 08

 Quebec's Tobacco Control Act passed into law on November 26, 2015 beefs up smoking restrictions designed to protect children.

-It's forbidden to purchase tobacco products for minors under any circumstance as of November 26, 2016 as well as offering tobacco products to minors for free on grounds used by a school.
+It's forbidden to purchase tobacco products for minors under any circumstance or to offer tobacco products to minors for free on grounds used by a school.
 Break the rules?
 Pay the price.
 Law-breakers face fines of anywhere from $500 to $3,000 if caught in the act.

 05 of 08